Is Geron Corporation (NASDAQ:GERN) an excellent stock to buy at the moment? - The Dwinnex

 Revenue Estimates

-According to 5 analysts, the current quarter’s revenue is expected to be $110k.
+5 analysts predict $110k in revenue for the current quarter.
 It ranges from a high estimate of $150k to a low estimate of $100k.
 As of the current estimate, Geron Corporation’s year-ago sales were $107k, an estimated increase of 2.80% from the year-ago figure.
 For the next quarter, 5 analysts are estimating revenue of $110k, an increase of 37.50% over than the figure of $2.80% in the same quarter last year.
 There is a high estimate of $150k for the next quarter, whereas the lowest estimate is $100k.

 A total of 5 analysts have provided revenue estimates for GERN’s current fiscal year.
 The highest revenue estimate was $570k, while the lowest revenue estimate was $400k, resulting in an average revenue estimate of $460k.
 In the same quarter a year ago, actual revenue was $1.39M, down -67.00% from the average estimate.
 Based on 5 analysts’ estimates, the company’s revenue will be $2.48M in the next fiscal year.
 The high estimate is $10.4M and the low estimate is $400k.
 The average revenue growth estimate for next year is up 439.10% from the average revenue estimate for this year.